 COVID-19 policies & procedures

-In line with government recommendations, we have made some changes for our 2021 offering, including blended delivery (online & onsite) and reduced class numbers.
-Prior to course commencement, enrolled students will be informed of any relevant requirements or procedural updates by email.
+In line with government recommendations, we have made appropriate changes to our education and community programs, including social distancing, reduced class numbers and some courses being conducted online.
 Prior to course commencement, enrolled students will be informed of any relevant requirements or procedural updates by email.

 - Direct deposit details: